-Since we all can't jump on the next plane, here are the best books to read to take you to Italy without a passport.
-If you're lucky enough to be traveling to Italy soon, these books will deepen your experience in a meaningful way.
+Since we all can’t jump on the next plane, here are the best books about Italy to read to take you to there without a passport.
+If you’re lucky enough to be traveling to Italy soon, these books will deepen your experience in a meaningful way.

 Best Books About Italy to Read Before You Travel There

 La Bella Figura: A Field Guide to the Italian Mind by Beppe Severgnini

 Forget about the Italy that you think you know, and disappear into the Italy that Severgnini knows.
 He shares a chaotic, authentic glimpse into the Italy that Italians know and (sometimes) love.

 I’d be hard pressed to find a person who doesn’t enjoy this book.
 Walter’s creates a history of romance, light-hearted comedy, and family that bounces from the Italian coast in the 60s to modern Hollywood.
 Enjoy the ride, it’s a fun one.
 Bonus: the cover features the ever beautiful and ultra-popular Cinque Terre (as if you had another reason to want to head there).

 Had to!
 This travel memoir is well-known for a reason and a staple on every list of books about Italy.
 It’s easy reading that instantly transports you to the streets of Rome.
 Best enjoyed with a glass of red wine.

 Under the Tuscan Sun by Frances Mayes